fullstackers/webapp-base/README.md

 // Download the Client-side dependencies bower install

-// Build the application files grunt build

-// Start the web server
-node index.js

-// Watch for changes to the code grunt
+// Build, Start the server and watch for changes grunt
 ```